yuga-gandikota/intuitter/etc/docs/demo.md

 ## Assumptions
 Following assumptions were made to keep implementation and its testing simple:
 * I have set the page size for the tweet feed as 5.
+Current implementation of pagination is very simple.
+For pagination to work effectively, we may have to use a reference point (like last synced time stamp or last seen tweet id or a combination of both).
+If the tweetId is setup to be sequential, we can probably use it as the reference point.
+Client app or the end client remembers the last tweet id that user has seen, and passes it along while making next fetch service call.
+We use that on the server side and return next 100 tweets with id > lastSeenTweetId.
 * When user status is not logged in (before first login), for first request to any of the RESTful services application redirects user to login page instead of a typical RESTful response of sending 401 error code.
 * After successful login, subsequent unauthorized requests will return 401 error code.
 * It is usually a good practice to add some unit testing.
 Due of time constraints I didn't add any.